The following recommendations are based on the infection prevention and control guidelines for cystic fibrosis.

 8. Get Vaccinated

-Vaccinations help your body protect itself from germs, like the flu
+Vaccinations help your body protect itself from germs, like the flu virus, which are especially dangerous for people with CF.

 Help your body guard itself against germs by staying up to date on your vaccinations.
 Encourage your family and friends to also get vaccinated to reduce the risk of spreading germs.